sodium410/privesc/linux.md

 Well known exploits:
 Dirty Cow - Linux Kernel 2.6.22 < 3.9  - CVE-2016-5195 - Race condition
 CVE-2017-16995 Linux Kernel < 4.4.0-116 – Ubuntu 16.04.4 - Buffer overflow
+CVE-2021-3493 -- Ubuntu 18.04
+### 2. Shared Libraries -- DL_preload sudo
+### 3.Shared Object Injnection -- suid shared object injection
+### 4. Python Library Hijacking
+Python is popular becuase it provides vast collection of libraries
+has the standard library on board from a standard installation
+3 ways to import a library or module
+#!/usr/bin/env python3
+import pandas  // from pandas import *  //from pandas import Series
+there are three basic vulnerabilities where hijacking can be used, depending on the script and its contents.
+#### Wrong write permissions
+ls -l test.py    //has sudo/suid bit set run as root //read the file read reveals it loads a module named psutil and calls function virtual_memory()
+grep -r "def virtual_memory" /usr/local/lib/python3.8/dist-packages/psutil/*  //find code with the function in the module
+___init___.py is writable file  //just put below at the beginging of the functions in htis case virtual_memory()
+// Hijacking
+	import os
+	os.system('id')
+Now run the script and should get root id
+#### Library path